CD and Arc Stud Welding: What’s the Difference?

 Arc fastener and ferrule

-The Stud Fastener held in the weld gun is applied firmly to the work surface under spring tension.
-Arc welding derives its source of energy from either DC rectifiers or motor-generator set.
-Precision timing circuits automatically control its degree and intensity.
+The weld gun applies the stud fastener firmly to the work surface under spring tension.
+Arc welding draws its energy from either DC rectifiers or a motor-generator set, while precision timing circuits automatically control the degree and intensity of the process.

 Arc fastener energy discharge